-Each ferry provides a visitor service with the ultimate goal of creating opportunities for visitors to recognize that they are within Gulf Islands National Seashore.
-The Ship Island ferry service is primarily for transportation from the Mississippi Gulf Coast to Ship Island and Fort Massachusetts.
+.
 The Pensacola ferry service, established in 2018, provides alternative access to the Fort Pickens area (as well as continuity of access due to the tenuous nature of the Fort Pickens Road); reduces traffic congestion; and offers visitors an opportunity to experience the park's marine resources which comprise 82% of the park.
-A video is provided by the park and played on the Pensacola ferry.
-Due to the loud engines and environmental conditions on the Ship Island ferry, neither an audio nor video component can be used.
+Three videos are provided to the concessioner to be played on the Pensacola Bay City Ferry, at the discretion of the concession. on the Pensacola Bay City Ferry, making the use of onboard videos impractical.

-On the Pensacola Bay ferry, during these first three years of operation, it has been, and will continue to be, important to have uniformed NPS interpreters on board during peak days (Friday through Sunday) and peak times (usually midday).
-As the ferry service is established and builds a ridership, the uniformed NPS interpreters could be supplemented, if not replaced, by a cadre of carefully selected and well-trained interns and volunteers.
+On the Pensacola Bay City Ferry, during these first three years of operation, it has been important to have uniformed NPS interpreters on board during peak days (Friday through Sunday) and peak times (usually mid-day), when staff is available.
+As the ferry service is established and builds a ridership, the uniformed NPS interpreters could be supplemented, if not replaced, by interpreters hired by the ferry or by the concessionaire or by a cadre of carefully selected and well-trained interns and volunteers, also managed by the concessionaire.
 Another option, recommended in the 2014 Gulf Islands National Seashore Ferry and Shuttle Transportation Feasibility Study, is for the concessioner to provide narration (under the training, review, and oversight of the park's interpretive staff).